YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Strings used as subscripts and as values can include unprintable bytes, for example control characters or binary data.
 YottaDB's zwrite format is an encoding in printable ASCII of any sequence of bytes.
-Unlike formats such as Base64, The zwrite format attempts to preserve readability of printable ASCII characters.
+Unlike formats such as Base64, the zwrite format attempts to preserve readability of printable ASCII characters.
 Note that a zwrite formatted string is always longer than the original string (at the very least, it has enclosing quotes).